cyrus-and/chrome-remote-interface/README.md

 - `chooseTab`: determines which tab this instance should attach to.
 The behavior changes according to the type:

-  - a `function` that takes the array returned by the `List` method and must return the numeric index of a tab;
+  - a `function` that takes the array returned by the `List` method and returns the numeric index of a tab;
   - a tab `object` like those returned by the `New` and `List` methods;
   - a `string` representing the raw WebSocket URL, in this case `host` and `port` are not used to fetch the tab list.